-Some of the information you have requested is also withheld under Section 40(2) of the Freedom of Information Act.
-The personally-identifying information about the nominee himself constitutes personal data.
+Some of this information is also withheld under Section 40(2) of the Freedom of Information Act.
+The name and other personally-identifying information about the nominee themselves, such personal information retained on documents and other identifiable information constitute personal data.
 Section 40(2) of the Act allows public authorities to withhold personal data if disclosure would contravene any of the data protection principles listed in the Data Protection Act 1998.
 It is for HOLAC to make a judgement in relation to whether the data protection principles would be contravened and the fairness of releasing data.

 If it would not be fair to the data subject to disclose their personal data, an absolute exemption from disclosure applies.
 Even if the disclosure of personal data might be fair in some individual cases, further consideration is then given to Schedule 2 and 3 of the Data Protection Act, including whether processing might be necessary for the purposes of legitimate interests.
-HOLAC undertakes to treat nominations in confidence, thereby creating a reasonable expectation that personally-identifying information will not be released publicly.
+HOLAC undertakes to treat nominations in confidence, thereby creating a reasonable expectation that their names or similarly personally-identifying information, will not be released publicly.
 To release personally-identifying information would be unfair and would therefore contravene the first data protection principle.

-Personally-identifying information about the nominee has therefore been withheld under section 40(2).
+Personally-identifying information about nominees has therefore been withheld under section 40(2).

-Some of this information is also withheld under Section 41(1)(b) (information provided in confidence) which allows public authorities to withhold information where the disclosure of which would give rise to an actionable breach of confidence.
+Finally, some of this information is also withheld under Section 41(1)(b) (information provided in confidence) which allows public authorities to withhold information where the disclosure of which would give rise to an actionable breach of confidence.
 At the start of the vetting process, the House of Lords Appointments Commission informs nominees that any information provided by them and any information the Commission obtains in the course of its further enquiries of other bodies will be treated as confidential.
 The information relating to nomination that is held by HOLAC therefore has the necessary quality of confidence and there is no overriding public interest that would allow it to be disclosed in breach of that confidence.
 Section 41 is an absolute exemption, therefore there is no requirement to consider whether the public interest in disclosing it outweighs the public interest in maintaining the exemption.